Degree Ceremony Frequently Asked Questions

 Q: Are children permitted to attend the ceremony?

 A: It is recommended that children under the age of seven do not attend the ceremony.
-Children aged seven and over are welcome to attend the ceremony and may need their own guest ticket.
+Children aged seven and over are welcome to attend the ceremony and will need their own guest ticket.

 Q: What should I do if one of my guests requires disabled access?